Life insurance explained

 Your ability to earn an income is possibly your most valuable asset and one that should be protected.

 Income protection insurance allows you to do just that; protect your income.
-So, in the event you are unable to work due to a sickness or an accident, an income protection policy can pay you up to 75 per cent of your salary.
+So, in the event you are unable to work due to a sickness or an accident, an income protection policy can pay you generally up to 70 per cent of your salary.

 You can hold this type of policy inside or outside super.
 If it's outside super, then the premiums are generally tax deductible.
 If it's inside super, then the super fund is able to claim a tax deduction on the premiums and this can reduce the cost of the cover.